Why most 30 day habit challenge frameworks fall apart by day 12

 Is it better to start on the first of the month or start immediately?

 Start within 48 hours of deciding.
 Waiting for a clean start date introduces a delay where motivation decays.
-Research on implementation intentions shows that specific start plans including date, time, and location outperform vague future plans [8].
+An implementation intention is an if-then plan that specifies when, where, and how a behavior will occur, such as “When I pour my morning coffee, I will open my journal.”
+Implementation intention theory, developed by Gollwitzer, holds that this kind of specific plan outperforms vague future intentions because it preloads the decision into an automatic trigger [8].
 The 10-20 Ramp works on any start date since it counts days, not calendar dates.

 How many habits can I realistically build in 30 days?